 If you're wondering why your electric bill is suddenly so high, it's possible you're a victim of electricity theft.
 If so, you're not alone.
-In 2015, electricity industry estimates claimed that $6 billion worth of electricity gets stolen every year.
+Jones-Onslow Electric Membership Corporation claims that billions of dollars worth of electricity gets stolen every year.
 To protect yourself, watch your electric bill closely and look for signs of tampering at your meter and pole.
 Immediately report any irregularities you find to your electric company.

 Look for a Cord